-The system must never be used to create or access offensive or disruptive messages.
-The display or access of any kind of sexually explicit image or document on the County system is a violation of both this internet policy and the County's nondiscrimination and harassment policy.
-In addition, sexually explicit material may not be archived, stored, distributed, edited or recorded using our network or computing resources.
-The County may use independently-supplied software and data to identify inappropriate or sexually-explicit internet sites.
-We may block access from within our networks to all such sites.
-If you find yourself inadvertently connected to a site that contains sexually explicit or offensive material, you must immediately disconnect from that site, regardless of whether that site has been previously deemed acceptable by any monitoring, screening or rating program.
+The technology resources must never be used in violation of our policy against discrimination and harassment, to create or access offensive or disruptive messages.
+The creation, display, or access of any kind of sexually explicit image or record on the County technology resources violates both this policy and the County's policy against discrimination, harassment, bullying and sexual misconduct.
+In addition, sexually explicit material may not be archived, stored, distributed, edited, or recorded using our technology resources.
+The County may use software and data to identify inappropriate or sexually explicit internet sites.
+The County may block access from within our networks to all such sites.
+If you find yourself inadvertently connected to a site that contains sexually explicit or offensive material, you must immediately disconnect from that site, regardless of whether that site has been previously deemed acceptable by any monitoring, screening, or rating program.

-The County's internet facilities and computing resources must not be used knowingly to violate the laws and regulations of the United States or any other nation, or the laws and regulations of any state, county, province or other local jurisdiction in any material way.
-Use of any County resources for illegal activity is grounds for immediate dismissal, and we will cooperate with any legitimate law enforcement agency in the investigation of such activity.
+The County's technology resources must not be used knowingly to violate the laws and regulations of the United States or any other nation, or the laws and regulations of any state, county, province, or other local jurisdiction.
+Use of any County technology resources for illegal activity is grounds for disciplinary action, up to and including, immediate dismissal, and the County will cooperate with any legitimate law enforcement agency in the investigation of such activity.

-Any software or files downloaded via the internet into the County network become the property of the County.
+Any software or files downloaded via the internet into the County's technology resources become the property of the County.
 Any such files or software may be used only in ways that are consistent with their licenses or copyrights.

-No employee may use the County facilities knowingly to download or distribute pirated software or data.
-No employee may use the County's internet facilities to deliberately propagate any virus, worm, "Trojan horse," or trap-door program code.
-No employee may use the County's internet facilities knowingly to disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of another user.
+No employee may use the County's technology resources to knowingly to download or distribute pirated software or data.
+No employee may use the County's technology resources to deliberately propagate any malware, virus, worm, "Trojan horse," or trapdoor program code.
+No employee may use the County's technology resources knowingly to disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security the County or another user.

-Each employee using the internet facilities of the County shall identify himself or herself honestly, accurately and completely, including the County affiliation and function, when participating in County related chat groups, newsgroups, message boards, or discussion lists, or when setting up accounts on outside computer systems on behalf of the County.
+Each employee using the technology resources of the County shall identify himself or herself honestly, accurately, and completely, including the County affiliation and function, when participating in County related chat groups, newsgroups, message boards, or discussion lists, or when setting up accounts on outside computer systems on behalf of the County.
 Employees may not represent their statements as official County policy or practice without proper authorization.
-Participating in non-County related chat groups, newsgroups, message boards or discussion lists by use of the County hardware is prohibited.
+Participating in non-County related chat groups, newsgroups, message boards or discussion lists by use of the County technology resources is prohibited.

 Any material posted to any forum, newsgroup, chat group, or internet site in the course of an employee's duties remains the property of the County.

-Employees are reminded that chat groups and newsgroups are public forums where it is inappropriate to reveal confidential County information, personal data, trade secrets, and any other material covered by existing County confidentiality policies and procedures.
-Employees releasing protected information via any internet facility, whether intentional or inadvertent, may be subject to disciplinary actions, including termination.
+Employees are reminded that chat groups and newsgroups are public forums where it is inappropriate to reveal confidential County information, as defined in this manual.
+Employees releasing confidential information via any technology resource, whether intentional or inadvertent, may subject employee to disciplinary action, including termination.

-Use of the County internet facilities to commit infractions such as misuse of County assets or resources, sexual harassment, unauthorized public speaking and misappropriation or theft of intellectual property are also prohibited by County policy, and will be subject to discipline, including termination.
+Use of the County technology resources to commit infractions such as misuse of County assets or resources, harassment or discrimination, unauthorized public speaking, misappropriation, or theft of intellectual property is prohibited, and will be subject an employee to discipline, up to and including termination.

-Since what material may be deemed offensive can vary between colleagues, customers, employees or suppliers, it is a violation of the County policy to store, view, print or redistribute any document or graphic file that is not directly related to the user's job or the County's business activities.
+It is a violation of the County policy to store, view, print or redistribute any document or graphic file that is not directly related to the employee's job or the County's business activities, and which would constitute a violation of the County's policy against discrimination and harassment.